 Nest is working to sponsor women activists from Afghanistan and Sudan, who were forced to flee their homes due to their work for women’s equality.

 Nest is sponsoring Maryam, her spouse and two small children.
 Maryam (pictured here) is an Afghan journalist specializing in gender and human rights.
 She also is a member of the persecuted Hazara minority.
 When the Taliban took power on August 15, they occupied the government office where she was teaching a class on gender rights.
 Maryam was forced into hiding.
 “Everything I worked for and dreamed for. . .ended,” she writes.
 “There will be no space for gender work in Taliban-ruled Afghanistan.
 My own life is now at risk.”
-Maryam and her family are seeking permanent residency in Canada.
-Nest is working to sponsor them with the assistance of the Catholic Diocese of Saskatoon.

-Nest also is sponsoring Afghan activists Zainab and Abeda, who worked in a government office in Afghanistan committed to reconciliation.
+Nest is sponsoring Afghan activists Zainab and Abeda, who worked in a government office in Afghanistan committed to reconciliation.
 When the Taliban took control in August, their office was closed.
 “I am in a life-threatening situation because I am a women’s activist, who criticized Shariah Law before the Taliban takeover,” says Zainab.

 Abeda also worries about her safety.
 The Taliban are looking for her.
 Once she finds asylum, Abeda says she can “eat grass and sleep on the footpaths, but I have to escape this life threatening situation here.”
 Both women are members of the Hazara ethnic minority.
+Thanks to all the people who donated to support their sponsorship.

 Social justice activist Wafaa Idress worked for women’s equality in Sudan, where women continue to fight for freedom, dignity and justice.
 In early 2000, Wafaa defended the rights of women to education, and freedom from marriage at a young age.
 She and the other members of her women’s groups were harassed and detained by security forces for “encouraging women to disobey their husbands.”
 When Wafaa completed her nursing degree, she was barred from employment in Sudan.
 Faced with no employment or better future, she sought asylum in Saudi Arabia, where she continues to face discrimination.
 In September, Nest agreed to sponsor Wafaa and her family to Saskatoon.